My Favourite Hikes in Kananaskis (So Far!)

 From the North Interlakes Parking Lot (in Peter Lougheed Provincial Park), take the path around Upper Kananaskis Lake towards Forks Campground (signs might also indicate South Kananaskis Pass).
 The trail rambles through beautiful and diverse terrain; the going is pretty good so far.
 Once you hit Forks campground (at 7.2 kms), you’ll head North toward Turbine Canyon.

-Eventually, you’ll head into some steep switchbacks and sustain a slower pace for at least one good hour.
+Eventually, you’ll head onto some steep switchbacks and sustain a slower pace for at least one good hour.
 Keep huffing and puffing; this is the only real challenging part of the entire hike.
 Look up from time to time to catch the beautiful views of Mount Lyautey.

-The switchbacks are done after about 1-1.5 hours of effort -- woop woop, you can breathe normally again!
+The switchbacks are done after about 1-1.5 hours of effort.
 At roughly 11.5 kms, the trail meanders through a forest before breaking onto a plateau with a lovely watering hole called a tarn, Putnik Pond.
 (This water is for animals, not for humans; never drink stagnant water!)
-Keep walking along the plateau and enjoy the sight of larch trees and mountain ridges reaching up into the sky.

 You’ll reach Turbine Campground after roughly four hours of walking (16 kms).
 This campground boasts 12 sites, an eating area with tables, bear-proof food storage and an outhouse.
+Bring your own TP!

-If you’ve got extra time, you might want to consider doing this trip in two nights and three days
+If you’ve got extra time, you might want to consider doing this trip in two nights and three days (both nights at Forks Campground).

 Day 1: Short hike from car to Forks Campground (7.2 kms), set up tent.